Antiqua servare, nova quaerere — Latin Patristic texts in translation

 Bibliothecarius Modernus (The Modern Librarian) is a project utilizing AI technology to translate Latin Patristic texts into accessible audio content.
 The focus is on making these important historical texts available to those interested in theology, church history, and Latin.

-These translations are made possible through the use of AI tools like ChatGPT, with appropriate safeguards to ensure quality.
+These translations are made possible through the use of AI tools including ChatGPT and Claude, with appropriate safeguards to ensure quality.
 Recent videos include the original Latin text to allow for comparison with the English translation.